Skip to Content

 Access Files Stored on Another Device

-Similarly to how Wi-Fi can be used to connect your device to a NAS device, Wi-Fi can also be used to connect 2 or more computers directly to each other in order to share files.
+Similar to how Wi-Fi can be used to connect your device to a NAS device, Wi-Fi can also be used to connect two or more computers directly to each other in order to share files.
 This option is much more convenient than running around with a flash drive trying to copy files from one device to another.

 How to Set Up a Wi-Fi Router Without Internet